-That Trump’s pronouncements on whether the US is paying too much toward the defense of allies have caused such unease in the region reflects a simple reality -- the result in November is seen by many as holding the key to the region’s future.
+That Trump’s pronouncements on whether the US is paying too much toward the defense of allies have caused such unease in the region reflects a simple reality – the result in November is seen by many as holding the key to the region’s future.

 “The biggest concern in Asia, the thing that you hear number one about right now is the United States,” Kurt Campbell, CEO of the Asia Group and a key Asia adviser to Hillary Clinton in the State Department, told a symposium at the Council on Foreign Relations.
 “So the key variable in Asia, currently, is what’s happening in the United States, and that’s playing out before our eyes in the election campaign.”

 And it’s not just defense issues that have raised concerns about US policy toward Asia.
 Trump has, for example, pledged to halt US participation in TPP.
 Hillary Clinton, meanwhile, has for her part suggested that TPP “didn’t meet [her] standards.”
 Such rhetoric leaves Asian leaders with the impression that both candidates could leave decades-long allies of the United States twisting in the wind.

-Lurking in the background, of course, is a resurgent China that is ready -- indeed eager -- to enter any vacuum left by a strategic shift by a post-Obama America.
+Lurking in the background, of course, is a resurgent China that is ready – indeed eager – to enter any vacuum left by a strategic shift by a post-Obama America.
 Already, Beijing has held out a seductive alternative to the China-excluding TPP with its own Regional Comprehensive Economic Partnership, which includes all 10 Southeast Asian nations, plus six Asia-Pacific powers, but which pointedly excludes the United States.

 Such proposals could prove alluring to some Asian nations, despite China’s vast territorial claims in the South China Sea.
 After all, China is a major trade partner to most countries in the region, and is positioning itself to further build on this.
 The Bank of China, for example, has established facilities in virtually every major Asian capital and many regional centers as well.

 Clearly, with China poised to step in to fill any vacuum, any substantial US withdrawal from Asia poses an enormous threat to America’s economic prosperity and security.
 Remember, North Korea is developing missiles that could put the West Coast within striking distance of a nuclear-armed missile.
 And try to imagine the implications of a cash-strapped nation like North Korea deciding to sell its nuclear expertise to a terrorist organization with the will and capacity to unleash it on the United States and its allies.

 The consequences of the United States backing away from Asia should be clear.
 True, much of America’s focus has understandably been on the Middle East, terrorism and threat of a resurgent Russia.
-Yet we have also invested too much in Asia -- and have too much at stake there -- to let US influence and interest wane.
+Yet we have also invested too much in Asia – and have too much at stake there – to let US influence and interest wane.

 Last year, the United States conducted $1.5 trillion worth of trade with Asia.
 So you would think that the region would be a key area of discussion in this campaign.
 Yet so far, there has been little guidance on what we can expect for America’s future in this critical region.

-As a result, as Campbell noted, “There is a fear in Asia that some of the fundamental aspects of American foreign policy -- our strong commitment to our alliances, a nonproliferation agenda, our support for a comprehensive, realistic engagement strategy with China, strong support for defense -- that these sort of foundational aspects of American foreign policy are all in play.”
+As a result, as Campbell noted, “There is a fear in Asia that some of the fundamental aspects of American foreign policy – our strong commitment to our alliances, a nonproliferation agenda, our support for a comprehensive, realistic engagement strategy with China, strong support for defense – that these sort of foundational aspects of American foreign policy are all in play.”